 After our expensive year in 2016, we set ourselves a goal to reduce our spending by 10% in 2017.
 We want to do this because it has a double effect.
 Firstly, it frees up more money to invest for our future.
 Secondly, if we can live on less, then it brings that future much closer.
 In 2016, we spent $80,000.
 To generate that using passive income and the 4% rule, we would need $2,000,000 invested!
-June turned out to be a better month than I was expecting.
-We exceeded our daily spend rate goal last month, and I knew we had a big bill coming up this month.
-In the absence … Show Me More!
+August turned out to have some unexpected expenses.
+We paid to replace our clothesline, along with our microwave.
+We also had a medical bill not covered by Medicare.
+Daily Spending Rate I thought that by … Show Me More!

 Have you ever tried selling your unused clutter?
 I finally joined the modern age and tried to sell on Facebook.
 Our house is full of clutter.
 There, I’ve said it.
 We’ve been here nearly 20 years, and I obviously have problems throwing things away.
 Since discovering FIRE, I have taken the first step.
 I stopped bringing things into the house.
 I’ve said no to freebies.
 I place items that I’ve felt obligated to accept, straight into a box to give to charity.
 Before buying items, I consider how useful they will be.
 I think carefully how often we would realistically use them.
 It’s not fun to take a long hard … Show Me More!